Nordblom Family Foundation

 The Nordblom Family Foundation was established in 1999 by Rodger and Mary Nordblom "for the purpose of knitting their family together through acts of collective generosity."
 The foundation was significantly endowed in 2013 following the sale of 50 Congress Street, a property the Nordblom family had owned and managed for over 60 years.
 Following the endowment, the foundation began operating as an active family philanthropy under the guidance of Rodger and Mary's descendants.

 The foundation's mission is to inspire parents, caregivers, and family members to build self-awareness and the essential capabilities required to nurture positive family interactions.
-A secondary initiative supports mentoring programs that develop social and emotional skills to empower families.
+A secondary initiative supports mentoring programmes that develop social and emotional skills to empower families.
 The foundation operates on evidence-based principles from child development science, believing that families strengthen through supportive relationships, reduced stress, and enhanced life skills.

-With approximately $36.9 million in assets, the foundation distributed approximately $2 million in 2023 across 46 grants to organizations working in Greater Boston.
+With approximately $36.9 million in assets, the foundation distributed approximately $2 million in 2023 across 46 grants to organisations working in Greater Boston.
 The foundation is managed by GMA Foundations, a philanthropic services company based in Boston.

 Funding Priorities

-Grant Programs
+Grant Programmes

 The foundation makes one-year grants with potential for renewal.
 Based on 2023 data: